qutip/qutip/doc/guide/qip/qip-basics.rst

 "GLOBALPHASE"         Global phase
 ====================  ========================================

-For some of the gates listed above, :class:`~qutip.qip.QubitCircuit` also has a primitive :func:`~qutip.qip.QubitCircuit.resolve_gates()` method that decomposes them into elementary gate sets such as CNOT or SWAP with single-qubit gates.
+For some of the gates listed above, :class:`~qutip.qip.QubitCircuit` also has a primitive :func:`~qutip.qip.QubitCircuit.resolve_gates()` method that decomposes them into elementary gate sets such as CNOT or SWAP with single-qubit gates (RX, RY and RZ).
 However, this method is not fully optimized.
 It is very likely that the depth of the circuit can be further reduced by merging quantum gates.
 It is required that the gate resolution be carried out before the measurements to the circuit are added.

 **Custom Gates**

 In addition to these pre-defined gates, QuTiP also allows the user to define their own gate.
 The following example shows how to define a customized gate.
+The key step is to define a
+gate function returning a :class:`qutip.Qobj` and save it in the attribute ``user_gates``.

 .. note::